jcpenney/docker-node-hello-world/README.markdown

 ## Starting the App

-Mongo requires at least 422MB, which is less than Boot2Docker's default allotment for each virtual machine.
-To increase the VM's disk space, first run `boot2docker config` to
-From the project's root, run the following command:
+To start the app, run the following command from the project's root:

 	. start.sh